 Empty spaceI recall from my childhood schooling that textbooks often defined space as "the absence of matter".
 Later they defined matter as "that which fills space".
 How enlightening!
 You might as well say "space is nothing" and "matter is something".
-These slogans are what you might call "empty" profundities.
+These slogans are no more than "empty" profundities.
 Yet I can only imagine the number of students who have given these responses on exams and were pleased to get credit for "right" answers.

 Much confusion arises from the way some textbooks define "weight" inconsistently in different situations.
 Early on, many books define weight as "the size of the gravitational force acting on the body," or W = mg at the surface of the earth.
 Then in a later chapter an astronaut in a space shuttle orbiting a few hundred miles above the earth's surface is said to be experiencing "weightlessness."
-A simple calculation shows that the gravitational force at that height (200 miles) is only about 6% less than at the earth's surface, so by the above definition weights of objects in the shuttle are also only 6% less than on the surface of the earth.
+A simple calculation shows that the gravitational force at that height (200 miles) is not zero, but is only about 6% less than at the earth's surface.
+So by the above definition of weight, weights of objects in the shuttle are also only 6% less than they were on the surface of the earth.

 To make matters worse, in the chapters on fluids, when discussing Archimedes' principle, the textbook may speak of measuring the "weight of a body in air" and the "weight of the same body immersed in liquid."
 Then the difference between these two, called the "loss of weight", is used in calculations leading to the calculation of the density of the body.
 But the gravitational force on the body in the lab is the same whether it's immersed in air, or in any liquid.
 It doesn't "lose weight" in the W = mg sense in these experiments.